chukwunonsoikenwa/chukwunonsoikenwa/README.md

 - 🚀 Product Manager: Maning and coordinating end-to-end development of innovative products via product lifecycle.
 - 📊 DevOps: Developer and Operations system managing scalable infrastructure with security as the main focus.
-- 🌱 Data Science: Building machine learning models and predictive systems.
+- 🌱 Data professional: Building machine learning models, predictive systems, and data pipelines.

 # Let's Connect:
 - I believe in the power of collaboration and learning from one another.